micmor-9/pds-netanalyzer/README.md

 In the main module, threads are handled.\
 First of all pcap capture is set to promisc mode to the selected interface and a result is returned to check if there's an error.\
-There are channels to let threads communicate with each other, in particular the sniffer thread communicates with the parser thread and the parser thread communicates with the report\ thread.\
+There are channels to let threads communicate with each other, in particular the sniffer thread communicates with the parser thread and the parser thread communicates with the **report\thread**.\
 There is a boolean state managed with RwLock that handles the pause/resume events during the sniffing process and is shared among all the threads.\
-The thread responsible for the effective sniffing via network will start, receive the packet in a Vec<u8> format, send all the bits to the parser, that will try to process these information and send them to the report thread.\
+The thread responsible for the effective sniffing via network will start, receive the packet in a `Vec<u8>` format, send all the bits to the parser, that will try to process these information and send them to the report thread.\
 This one after the timeout time, thanks to a boolean flag handled by a scheduled task, will create and write the report.

 The error module gives information about all the errors to handle.
 The errors with a short description are displayed to the user during the sniffing process.